hughperkins/coriander/README.md

 ## News

+- Oct 23:
+  - fixed `float4`s.
+This is a critical bug-fix, without which Eigen componentwise works less well in Tensorflow :-P
 - Oct 22:
   - arrays of structs can be passed to kernels again, as long as they contain no pointers
     - (structs containing pointers can be passed only by-value)